 In this case, we’re bringing production to the ship, and we’re simply shooting onboard while the ship remains docked.
 We’re not operating the ship, nor are we causing it to move anywhere.
 We’re treating it as a location, so in my script breakdown example, I do not list the pirate ship as a vehicle element.

-If, however, the film included a naval battle that featured the ship in open water, we’d have to cause the ship to move, and it would move under orders from our production - in that case, it would be a vehicle element, and should be listed.
+If, however, the film included a naval battle that featured the ship in open water, we’d have to cause the ship to move.
+And it would move under orders from our production — in that case, it would be a vehicle element, and should be listed.

 The truth is, this is a big category, but not every small object in a scene is a prop.
-The general rule is that if a character interacts with an object, that object is a prop, otherwise it’s something else.
+A general rule is that if a character interacts with an object, that object is a prop, otherwise it’s something else.